3,469 total views, 18 views today

 The rapid eye movements used in EMDR are similar to REM, or dream sleep; but, the exact mechanism of why eye movements are so effective in treating trauma isn’t totally understood.
 What is found, though, is that the eye movements reduce PTSD symptoms by stripping troubling memories of their vividness and the distress they cause.
 After effective EMDR treatment, many people report that the traumatic memory feels more ‘distant’ or ‘blurry’.

-EMDR is a very effective therapy for trauma
+EMDR can be effective for trauma

 People often report that the traumatic memory seems further in the past and is harder to pull up.
 What follows is a reduction in the distressing emotions once associated with these memories.
 The traumatic memory is still able to be remembered, but its power has been diminished.